How the platform works

 Compliance frameworks

-Cloud regions
+Cloud regions & data residency

 Where we are.
 Where we're going.
 Measurable milestones, public dates.